tejasrsuthar/gen-ai-demo/README.md

 ### Overview:
-Our Advanced Note-Taking App uses cutting-edge technology to enhance the way you capture, organize, and retrieve information.
+Note-Taking App that uses cutting-edge technology to enhance the way you capture, organize, and retrieve information.
 Built with Next.js, it integrates Retrieval-Augmented Generation (RAG), OpenAI API, embeddings, and the Pinecone vector database.

 ### Key Features: